Novartis is taming nuclear power and putting it to use to treat advanced cancer.

 Nuclear medicine also has a diagnostic component.
 The diagnostic uses the same tumor-specific molecule as the therapeutic, but delivers radioactive atoms that have the potential to unveil cancer.

-These atoms emit a form of energy that does little damage.
-It is akin to a light wave that can be detected outside the body by imaging scanners.
+These atoms emit a form of energy that can be detected outside of the body by imaging scanners.
 This form of radiation enables doctors to see the cancer no matter where it has spread in the body.

 The diagnostic will only reveal a patient’s cancer if the molecular puzzle pieces match.
 If they do, targeted radioligand therapy using that same tumor-specific molecule is potentially a good match for the patient.